thunderer/Shortcode/README.md

 **Syntax**

-Both `Parser` and `Extractor` classes provide configurable shortcode syntax capabilities which can be achieved by passing `Syntax` object as their first argument:
+`Parser` allows configurable shortcode syntax capabilities which can be achieved by passing `Syntax` object as their first argument:

 ```php
 // all of these are equivalent, builder is more verbose